cmuparlay/concurrent_deferred_rc/README.md

 ## Getting started

-To work with the tests and benchmarks, you will need a recent version of CMake.
 To use the library on its own, you can simply include the `include` directory.
 The library is header only and has no other dependencies.
 Our types are provided inside the namespace `cdrc`.
 You'll need a compiler that supports C++20.

+There may be some additional dependencies to run the benchmarks.
+To work with the tests and benchmarks, you will need a recent version of CMake.
+Compiling the benchmarks will also require the [Boost](https://www.boost.org/) library, the [hwloc](https://www.open-mpi.org/projects/hwloc/) library, and the [jemalloc](https://github.com/jemalloc/jemalloc) library, but these are not required to just use our library itself.
+To produce the benchmark figures, you will additionally need a recent version of Python with Matplotlib.

 ### Using the library